Arafly/personal_cheatsheets/git.md

     `git checkout -b feature/user-profile origin feature/user-profile`

-6. To delete a branch
+6. To delete a branch (first checkout the branch before deleting) `git branch -d branchname`
-    `git branch -d branchname`
+	`git branch -D branchname` (to delete a branch forcefully whether merged or not)

 7. To add a tag, we will run the following command.
 	`git tag -a v1.0 -m "Added first tag"`